-11. Click Finish to close the Fortify Static Code Analyzer Setup Wizard.
+11. Click Finish to close the Setup wizard.

-Installing Fortify Static Code Analyzer Silently (Unattended)
+Installing Fortify Static Code Analyzer silently

 A silent installation enables you to complete the installation without any user prompts.
 To install silently, you need to create an option file to provide the necessary information to the installer.
 Using the silent installation, you can replicate the installation parameters on multiple machines.